BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 ## So, how do I run my legacy software?

+The seL4 Core Platform provides [virtual machines](#vm) so you can run a Linux OS to support your legacy stacks.

 # Terminology

 As with any set of abstractions there are words that take on special meanings.